 To be eligible to apply for a home with CGH, groups must be:

-- contracted to provide residential services by another government agency
+- contracted to provide services by another government agency

-- accredited, audited and monitored by a government agency to provide residential services
+- accredited, audited and monitored by a government agency to provide services

 - a registered charity, incorporated society or a government funded provider and;